top of page

 "I think, at the end of the day, filmmaking is a team, but eventually there's got to be a captain." - Ridley Scott

 In 2019, I shot a short film on a mobile phone in under 18 hours.
 The film was made to pitch our feature film DE GRINGO A LA TUMBA.
 The short film won 5 awards and got accepted into 10 film festivals.
 Instead of just writing a script and waiting for producers to pick it up, we wrote and shot a short, then wrote the feature, then packaged the movie.
 It's about staying active.
-Learn how you can be a part of the film.

 "Pick up a camera.
 Shoot something.
 No matter how small, no matter how cheesy, no matter whether your friends and your sister star in it.
 Put your name on it as director.
 Now you’re a director.
 Everything after that you’re just negotiating your budget and your fee". – James Cameron